This article contains affiliate links.

 Despite its fearsome name, Stinging nettle is your friend.
-It is a wild edible with character!
-It is attractive, has an element of danger, and promises great reward.
+It’s a wild edible with character!
+Nettle is attractive, has an element of danger, and promises great reward.
 It provides food for us in the spring and cordage in the fall.
 Stinging nettle is one of my favorite wild edibles.

 About the plant